Dog's Paws Itchy After Eating? What to Look For

 How long after eating does an allergic reaction show up?
 In most reported cases, signs build over hours to days rather than appearing immediately.
 Some dogs do show post-meal itching within an hour or two, but that pattern is less typical.

 Are blood or saliva tests reliable for finding the trigger?
 Usually not as a stand-alone diagnostic.
-Veterinary literature describes the elimination diet as the gold standard; tests can support but not replace it.
+Veterinary literature (Mueller et al., BMC Vet Res 2016) treats the strict elimination diet as the most reliable diagnostic for canine food allergy; serum and saliva tests can support but not replace it.

 Should I switch foods straight away?
 Generally no. Random switches can make diagnosis harder.
 Your vet may recommend a structured elimination protocol instead.